Paul Graham enters his fifth season as the head coach at Cleveland State after being named to the position May 2, 2014.

 Graham helped his student-athletes to 10 school-record performances during the season.
 At the League meet, the men swept the breaststroke events for the first time in seven years while Molly McNamara’s record effort in the 200 butterfly saw CSU break a 17-year title drought in that event.

-Graham guided his student-athletes eight conference titles this past season (individual or relays), increasing the total he’s overseen at CSU to 15.
+Graham has guided his student-athletes to 19 conference titles in his tenure at CSU.
 He also helped Molly McNamara to Horizon League Women’s Freshman of the Year honors in 2016.

-Graham came to CSU after spending the previous 14 years as the head swimming and diving coach at Ashland University.
+Graham came to CSU after spending the previous 14 years as the head men’s and women’s swimming and diving coach at Ashland University.

-In his 14 years at Ashland, Graham led his teams to 13 top-20 finishes at the NCAA Championships and a pair of Great Lakes Intercollegiate Conference titles.
-In the 2013-14 season, he led the men's squad to an 18th place finish at the national championships while his women’s team placed 20th.
+In his 14 years at Ashland, Graham led his teams to 14 top-20 finishes at the NCAA Championships and a pair of Great Lakes Intercollegiate Athletic Conference titles.
+In his most recent season prior to CSU, he led the men's squad to an 18th place finish at the national championships while his women’s team placed 20th.
 He took 10 swimmers to nationals that season, a group that claimed 13 All-America honors.

-The 2010 NCAA Women's Coach of the Year, Graham has coached more than 100 All-America athletes, including his women's 200 freestyle relay team that won national championships in 2010, 2011 and 2013.
+The 2010 CSCAA Women's Coach of the Year, Graham coached his athletes to more than 100 All-America honors, including his women's 200 freestyle relay team that won national championships in 2010, 2011 and 2013.
 He also coached the women's 100 backstroke national champion in 2012 and the national champion in the men's 50 freestyle in 2007.

 Graham's teams also excelled outside of the pool with the women's team sporting a 3.36 cumulative grade point average and the men having a 3.12 GPA.
-He mentored five Academic All-Americans, including Sean McGraw who was one of two Ashland swimmers to earn an NCAA post-graduate scholarship under Graham's direction.
+He oversaw six Academic All-American selections, including Sean McGraw who is one of just two Ashland swimmers to earn an NCAA post-graduate scholarship.
 McGraw, who earned the honor in 2009-10, became the first AU student-athlete to receive the honor since 1991.

 He also guided 23-time All-American Julie Widmann, who earned the incredible honor of Women's At-Large Academic All-American of the Year.